-Wyoming’s alternate assessment, WY-ALT, is designed for a small number of students with the most significant cognitive disabilities.
+Wyoming’s alternate assessment, WY-ALT, is designed for a small number of students designated as students with the most significant cognitive disabilities (SMSCD).
 It’s part of a statewide instructionally supportive assessment system that complies with the requirements of federal accountability law and the Individuals with Disabilities Education Improvement Act of 2004 (IDEA).

 Wyoming has rigorous academic standards for all students.
-The Wyoming Department of Education believes that the results of the WY-ALT, along with other measures of student performance, will enable teachers to provide individualized academic instruction to enable students to achieve high standards of academic performance and improve instructional programs.
-A student’s participation in the WY-ALT is appropriate when the Individualized Education Program (IEP) Team has designated a student as a Student with the Most Significant Cognitive Disability (SMSCD) and determined that the student’s academic achievement is best measured by Alternate Academic Achievement Standards, consistent with Wyoming’s participation requirements.
+A student’s participation in the WY-ALT is appropriate when the Individualized Education Program (IEP) Team has designated a student as a Student with the Most Significant Cognitive Disability (SMSCD) and determined that the student’s academic achievement is best measured by an Alternate Assessment of Alternate Academic Achievement Standards (AA-AAAs), consistent with Wyoming’s participation requirements.
 Wyoming’s AA-AAAs is the WY-ALT and is based on the Wyoming Extended Standards (WYES).

-The grade-level Wyoming Extended Content and Performance Standards specify essential learning for all students who participate in the WY-ALT.
+The grade-level Wyoming Extended Standards (WYES) specify essential learning for all students who participate in the WY-ALT.
 The extended standards, though reduced in breadth, depth and complexity, are linked to the Wyoming Content and Performance Standards and define the knowledge and skills that students are expected to master at appropriate levels of challenge.
-Teachers ensure access to the general academic curriculum through teaching and learning opportunities aligned to the extended Academic Benchmarks.
+Teachers ensure access to the general academic curriculum through teaching and learning opportunities aligned to the extended achievement level descriptors.
 Teachers employ a wide range of instructional strategies as determined by a student’s individual learning characteristics and communication modes and levels, and through the use of adapted, grade-level appropriate materials.

 Open Public Comment on 1% Participation Waiver Extension for WY-ALT Assessments